 For all contract months not determined by one of the methods set forth above, relevant spread relationships between contract months will be used to derive the settlement.

-The settlement price shall be a price consistent with the minimum tick increment for the product.
-If the calculated settlement price is not a standard tick increment, the calculated settlement price will be rounded either to the nearest tick or to the tick closer to the previous day’s settlement price.
+The marker price shall be a price consistent with the minimum tick increment for the product.
+If the calculated marker price is not a standard tick increment, the calculated marker price will be rounded either to the nearest tick or to the tick closer to the previous day’s marker price.

 Unless otherwise specified in the contract terms or settled pursuant to one of the methods set forth above, settlement of contracts cleared through ClearPort Clearing will be based upon relevant market data including, but not limited to, cleared prices in the contract, pricing data obtained from market participants, the settlement prices of related products and any other pricing data from sources deemed to be reliable.